Besomebody

-Besomebody, Inc. is a Cincinnati-based business innovation firm that provides recruiting, training, job placement and additional services.
-The company’s Besomebody Paths training program provided selected candidates hands-on skills training resulting in guaranteed jobs with partner employers.
-Besomebody’s Partner Services division provided partner employers a full suite of services, including business strategy, culture mapping, design, and content and software development.
-Besomebody was founded by former Procter & Gamble and GoPro employee Kash Shaikh in 2014.
-The original #besomebody app was launched and scaled globally in 2014 but sold in 2017 after the company's appearance on Shark Tank.
-Besomebody’s Paths program also began in 2017.
+Besomebody, Inc. is an American online marketplace for recruiting and vocational training.
+The company was founded in 2014 in Austin, Texas by Kash Shaikh, a former Procter & Gamble and GoPro employee who had previously used the name for his blog.
 Besomebody began as Shaikh’s personal blog in 2011.

-Company History
+History

 Besomebody, Inc. was founded in 2014 in Austin, Texas.

-Besomebody originally acted as an intermediary for users to book sessions with what it called 'passionaries': trainers, instructors, or motivational speakers.
+Besomebody originally acted as an intermediary for users to book sessions with trainers, instructors, or motivational speakers.
 The company described this as a form of experiential learning.

-In 2014, Besomebody raised $1 Million from media company E. W. Scripps Company, and in 2015 it raised an additional $1 million from angel investors.
+In 2014, Besomebody raised $1 Million from media company E. W. Scripps Company, and in 2015, it raised an additional $1 million from angel investors.
 On May 18, 2016, the company announced its relocation to Boston, Massachusetts.
 On November 4, 2016, Shaikh pitched Besomebody on Episode 7 of Season 8 of ABC's Shark Tank.
 He was unsuccessful in securing an investment, as the panelists either felt Besomebody's business model or central premise was flawed, or took issue with Shaikh's pitch.

-Besomebody pivoted its focus and in February 2017 sold its experience marketplace app to Utivity Holdings, Inc., a Denver-based company which offers similar services.
+In February 2017, Besomebody sold its experience marketplace app to Utivity Holdings, Inc., a Denver-based company which offers similar services.

-In March 2017 the company relocated to Cincinnati, Ohio and launched its Nutrition Technician Path pilot with Kroger.
-The company now describes itself as a business innovation firm focused on job placement and employer services.
+In March 2017, the company relocated to Cincinnati, Ohio and launched its "Nutrition Technician Path" pilot with Kroger.
+The company now describes itself as a job placement and employer services firm.

 In November 2018, Besomebody acquired Opening Minds, LLC, a Cincinnati-based multimedia and event firm.
-The acquisition broadened Besomebody's capabilities in creative, digital and event management services.
+The acquisition broadened Besomebody's capabilities in creative, digital, and event management services.

-In January 2019, Besomebody added artificial intelligence and augmented reality capabilities to its suite of offerings when it acquired Pixelbug Technologies, Inc., a technology firm based in Montreal, Canada.
+In January 2019, Besomebody acquired Pixelbug Technologies, Inc., a technology firm based in Montreal, Canada, which offers artificial intelligence and augmented reality services.